Wildlife Technician Addison Fosbery on Indigenous Harvesting

-The topic of First Native hunting is complex and there's a lot of confusion around what is happening versus what the media likes to present.
+The topic of Indigenous communities and hunting is complex and there's a lot of confusion around what is happening versus what the media likes to present.
 To every side of the story, there's always the good and the bad.

 When Addison and I connected, he mentioned his desire to shed more light around aboriginal harvesting and stewardship.
-Being relatively new to industry, I honestly only knew what the big institutions offered; therefore my uneducated self-made assumptions such as any native could just go out and hunt and fish to their heart desires, but things are a lot more intricate than that.
-An Indigenous person only has the right to hunt and fish in their treaty area traditional territory, unless there's a "shipman's" letter of approval from the other bands.
+Being relatively new to industry, I honestly only knew what the big institutions offered; therefore my uneducated-self made assumptions such as how any Indigenous community member could go out and hunt and fish to their heart desires, but things are a lot more intricate than that.
+I was surprise to learn an Indigenous person only has the right to hunt and fish in their treaty area traditional territory, unless there's a "shipman's" letter of approval from the other bands.

 I encouraged Addison to speak plainly towards the issues at hand and to address the stigmas from his perspective.
 But more importantly to share a bit about his culture, initiatives his clan has taken to ensure ethical hunting and his work as a wildlife technician.